How do I know I've had an invitation to attend the ceremony?

 You will only be able to purchase guest tickets if you register your attendance as a graduand.
 Once you have registered your attendance, using the process above, you can continue with the booking and add as many guest tickets as you require to your shopping basket.

-If you have problems paying through PayPal, please call us on +44(0)207 862 8310 / 8543 to make your payment over the telephone.
-Payments made over the telephone must be made by the cardholder and can only be taken between 9.30 and 15.30 (GMT), Monday - Friday.
+If you have problems paying through PayPal, please call us on +44(0)207 862 8310/8543 to make your payment over the telephone.
+Payments made over the telephone must be made by the cardholder and can only be taken between 9.30 and 17.00 (GMT), Monday - Friday, except bank holidays.
 All credit cards can be used, except American Express.

 Alternatively, and only in exceptional circumstances, it is possible to pay for your graduation tickets by sending a banker’s draft, which needs to be made payable to the University of London International Academy.
 Please contact us for more details concerning this method of payment.